 The debt advice centers offer affected people the opportunity to receive financial, psychosocial and legal advice.

-Who should consider debt counseling?
+Who is eligible for debt counseling?

 Further information on debt counseling